veikkonyfors/AdventOfCode2020/README.md

 Both parts of day 5 puzzle

 ### advent2020day6handyhaversack
-Both parts of day 7 puzzle
+Both parts of day 7 puzzle.
+Accidentally took this initially as day6 puzzle, thus the confusion with package.